 This is thought to be linked to the amount of oestrogen in your body, as being overweight or obese after the menopause causes more oestrogen to be produced.

 Your risk of developing breast cancer can increase with the amount of alcohol you drink.

-Research shows that for every 200 women who regularly have two alcoholic drinks a day, there are three more women with breast cancer compared with women who don't drink at all.
+Research shows that for every 200 women who regularly have 2 alcoholic drinks a day, there are 3 more women with breast cancer compared with women who do not drink at all.

 If you had radiotherapy to your chest area for Hodgkin lymphoma when you were a child, you should have already received a letter from the Department of Health inviting you for a consultation with a specialist to discuss your increased risk of developing breast cancer.

-See your GP if you weren't contacted or if you didn't attend a consultation.
+See your GP if you were not contacted or if you did not attend a consultation.
 You're usually entitled to having your breast checked with an MRI scan.

 If you currently need radiotherapy for Hodgkin lymphoma, your specialist should discuss the risk of breast cancer before your treatment begins.